dylanmooney62/laravel-blog/content/blog/comments.md

 The migration is fairly simple, it contains the the id of the user and the post it belongs to.

-These foreign keys are also set to CASCADE DELETE meaning if a post or user is deleted all the comments belonging to that entity will be removed
+These foreign keys are also set to **CASCADE DELETE** meaning if a post or user is deleted all the comments belonging to that entity will be removed.

 ```php
 class CreateCommentsTable extends Migration